ifm/developerportal/v1.1.30/_sources/Technology/VPU/ssh.md.txt

 ## Connect to the VPU using the passphrase

-After the key is uploaded, it is possible to connect with `ssh` and the username `oem` to the VPU:
+After the key is uploaded, it is possible to connect with SSH and the username `oem` to the VPU:

 ```bash
 $ ssh oem@192.168.0.69